HackYourFuture/HTML-CSS/Week1/README.md

 ## Learning goals for this week:
- * The division of labour between HTML and CSS
+ * The division of labor between HTML and CSS
  * Introduction to HTML:
     * Parents, children, attributes
     * Indentation